ibmdb/node-ibm_db/README.md

 - Make sure your system has C++ compiler installed that support C++11 standard.

-- For non-windows platforms: gcc compiler version >= 8.4 and `make` is required to install `ibm_db`.
+- **For non-windows platforms**: gcc compiler version >= 8.4, python3, nodejs and `make` is required to install `ibm_db`.
 Default compiler on RHEL 6 does not have the required support.
 Install a newer compiler or upgrade older one.

+-  Other required system libraries for Linux OS are: `libcrypt, libpam, libxml2, libstdc++, libc, libgcc, libaudit, libeconf, libz, liblzma and libcap-ng`.
+ These libraries should come by default with OS.
+If it is not present in your system, please install it.

+- UBI9 has deprecated libcrypt.
+You need to install libcrypt and libxcrypt-compat on UBI9 manually.

-- For Windows: compiler is optional as `ibm_db` comes with pre-compiled binary on Windows64 for node.js version >= 12.x.
-To compile code on Windows, VC++ 2015.3 v14.00 (v140) or Visual Studio 2017 is required.
+- **For Windows**: compiler is optional as `ibm_db` comes with pre-compiled binary on Windows64 for node.js version >= 12.x.
+To compile code on Windows, VC++ 2015.3 v14.00 (v140) or Visual Studio version >= 2017 is required.

-- Python version >= 3.6.0 is required by node-gyp.
-On z/OS, Python 2.7.13 or higher, but lower than Python 3.0, is required.
+- Python version >= 3.8.0 is required by node-gyp.
+For **z/OS**, Python 2.7.13 or higher, but lower than Python 3.0, is required.

 - **For Docker Linux Container:** make sure you have installed **make, gcc, g++(gcc-c++), python3.9 and node** before installing `ibm_db`.
 For `root` user, use `npm install --unsafe-perm ibm_db` to install `ibm_db`.

-- While installing `ibm_db` under a container, if you get libcrypt error, add a line in your scrip to install `libcrypt` and `libcrypt-compat` as this library is not present in most of the container OS. f.e. add a line like below in docker script:
+- While installing `ibm_db` under a container, if you get libcrypt error, add a line in your scrip to install `libcrypt` and `libxcrypt-compat` as this library is not present in most of the container OS. f.e. add a line like below in docker script:
-  `RUN apt-get update && apt-get install gcc g++ libcrypt libcrypt-compat python3 make -y`
+  `RUN apt-get update && apt-get install gcc g++ libcrypt libxcrypt-compat python3 make -y`

 - **For Windows Subsystem for Linux (WSL):** Install `build-essentials` package before installing `ibm_db`.